 5. Scoop the dough and transfer to a cookie sheet.
 Cook for about 14 minutes, then let the cookies cool on a wire rack.

-6. Make a simple icing with powdered sugar and fresh lemon juice to drizzle over the cookies.
+6. Make a simple icing with powdered sugar, vanilla and milk or cream to drizzle over the cookies.

 Tips and Possible Variations